pieterhartel/Truffle-tests-for-free/README.md

 # Truffle-tests-for-free
-Verified smart contracts with truffle tests generated from the first 50 historic transactions on the blockchain
+Verified smart contracts with truffle tests generated from the first 50 historic transactions on the Ethereum blockchain

 ## Summary

-This repository contains the source code and tests of a sample of about 1100 verified smart contracts that were downloaded on 1 Jan 2019 from etherscan.io.
+This repository contains the source code and a test for a sample of about 1100 verified smart contracts that were downloaded on 1 Jan 2019 from etherscan.io.
 For each contract there is a directory with the files needed by the `truffle test` command.
-The test script in the `test` directory has been generated from the first up to 50 historic transactions on the block chain as described in a paper currently under review.
+The test script in the `test` directory has been generated from the first 50 historic transactions on the Ethereum blockchain as described in a paper currently under review.

 ## Prerequisites